DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### MIX ENVELOPE IN DETAIL<a name="mixenvelope"></a>

 The MIX ENVelope is the essence of Vector Synthesis.
-Unlike traditional ADSR envelope (who control a VCA, or a VCF frequency cutoff/resonance/drive), the MIX ENVelope is a kind of **timed** automation of the oscillators crossfading (volume parts of each).
-Typically, this envelope - triggered and controlled by the **GATE** input jack - follows a 2D trajectory in "the diamond" (like the joystick **-or-** the combined X & Y input jacks do).
-Also, looping is possible for very long held sounds (like pads), useful to create movements.
+Unlike traditional ADSR envelope (who control a VCA, or a VCF cutoff/resonance), the MIX ENVelope is a **timed** automation curve for oscillators crossfading (volume parts of each).
+Typically, this envelope - if enabled, triggered and controlled by the **GATE** input jack - follows a 2D trajectory into "the diamond" (like the joystick **-or-** the combined X & Y input jacks do).
+Also, loop is possible, useful to create movements for very long held sounds (like pads).

 When the MIX ENVelope is enabled (ON), the mix between each oscillator is firstly controlled by the MIX ENVelope.
-However, the physical joystick (**or** the combined X & Y input jacks, but not both at the same time) can apply an "offset" to the running mix envelope.
+However, the physical joystick (**-or-** the combined X & Y input jacks, **but not both at the same time**) applies an "offset" to the running mix envelope.

-While the envelope is triggered, a visible small diamond is running along vectors (from home page).
+While the envelope is triggered, a visible small diamond is running along vectors (visible from first page of MIX context).

-Every program have its own MIX ENVelope settings, and can be turned on or off, depending your needs.
+Every program have its MIX ENVelope settings, and can be turned on or off, regardling your needs.

-To access the MIX context, simply press the **MIX** button (located below the OLED display), only if its LED is off.
+To access the MIX context, simply press the **MIX** button (located below the OLED display), **only if its LED is off**.

 _Vektor_'s MIX context have 3 pages: